 The Truth: Creatine can boost your explosive strength by a small amount.
-This could translate to more more work done over time, which with a strength building routine could mean more muscle gained.
-It could also translate into some explosive sport performance boosts, like sprinting and wrestling.
+This could translate to more work done over time, which with a strength building routine could mean more muscle gained.
+It could also translate into some explosive sports performance boosts, like sprinting and wrestling.
 However, your muscles will retain water which can hinder weight loss efforts.

 Types of Creatine

 There are basically three forms of Creatine on the market right now:

 - Creatine Monohydrate (the basic cheap stuff),